-The aquifer solids at SB-28 are distinctly red in color at shallow depths, as illustrated in the photolog of soil cores provided in Attachment B. Red color in soils is often associated with the presence of oxidized iron-bearing minerals such as hematite and goethite.
-Goethite, an iron oxide mineral (FeOOH), was present at depths up to 16 ft bgs at SB-28 at up to 37% of the total aquifer solids (Table 3).
+The aquifer solids at SB-28 are distinctly red in color at shallow depths, as illustrated in the photolog of soil cores provided in Attachment C. Red color in soils is often associated with the presence of oxidized iron-bearing minerals such as hematite and goethite.
+Goethite, an iron oxide mineral (FeOOH), was present at depths up to 16 ft bgs at SB-28 as high as 37% of the total aquifer solids in more shallow intervals (6 ft bgs), where oxidation of pyrite minerals would be more pronounced (Table 3).
 The weathering of pyrite to goethite under oxidizing conditions is also a well-understood phenomenon, including in formations in east Texas (Senkayi et al., 1986; Dixon et al., 1982).
 It is likely that the pyrite weathering process is resulting in the release of isomorphically substituted cobalt from the pyrite crystal structure as it undergoes oxidative weathering to iron oxide minerals.